SECTION 1 - Name

 The Past President shall automatically be a voting member of the Board of Governors and shall not count as one of the three (3) elected Presidents.

-In the event of a change of duties and/or at the time of retirement from duties at the member institution, Board of Governors member who has been elected may complete their full term as a voting member of the Board of Governors.
+In the event of a change of duties and/or at the time of retirement from duties at the member institution, a Board of Governors member who has been elected may complete their full term as a voting member of the Board of Governors.

 Members who are promoted to interim positions shall be permitted to continue as a Board of Governor member in the position to which they were originally elected for the duration of their interim appointment.
-If at the end of the interim appointment the member does not return to their original position, the board position shall be declared vacant and shall be filled as provided in Section 4.
+If at the end of the interim appointment the member does not return to their original position, the Board position shall be declared vacant and shall be filled as provided in Section 4.

 SECTION 4 – Vacancies